Alec O'Leary

 Faculty/Dept

-Alec O’Leary was born with a guitar in his hands into a family of musicians and artists.
-Naturally his love for music grew with him from an early age.
-He was guided by his father and grand-father who played guitar in the style of Segovia and Bream.
-Subsequently he went on to study guitar at the Dublin Conservatory of Music and Drama with Irish guitarist John Feeley.
-During this period Alec regularly travelled abroad for masterclasses with some of the world’s most distinguished musicians including Manuel Barreuco, Scott Tennant, Sergio Assad, Roberto Aussel and Roland Dyens.
-Alec has also studied in Naples with Maestro Aniello Desiderio aided by the Arts Council of Ireland.
+Born into a family of musicians and artists, Alec’s love of the guitar began at an early age, guided first by his father and grandfather, both of whom played in the traditions of Segovia and Bream.
+He later refined his artistry at the Dublin Conservatory of Music and Drama under John Feeley, while also studying with some of the world’s most celebrated musicians, including Manuel Barrueco, Scott Tennant, Sergio Assad, Roberto Aussel, Roland Dyens, and more recently with Maestro Aniello Desiderio with support from the Arts Council of Ireland.